bespoyasov/refactor-like-a-superhero/manuscript-en/23-sources.md

 - “Replacing Throwing Exceptions with Notification in Validations” by Martin Fowler, https://martinfowler.com/articles/replaceThrowWithNotification.html
 - “Stop catching errors in TypeScript; Use the Either type to make your code predictable” by Anthony Manning-Franklin, https://antman-does-software.com/stop-catching-errors-in-typescript-use-the-either-type-to-make-your-code-predictable
 - “Using Results in TypeScript” by Dan Imhoff, https://imhoff.blog/posts/using-results-in-typescript
+- “When life gives you lemons, write better error messages” by Jenni Nadler, https://wix-ux.com/when-life-gives-you-lemons-write-better-error-messages-46c5223e1a2f
 - “Why should you return early?” by Szymon Krajewski https://szymonkrajewski.pl/why-should-you-return-early/

 ### Related Concepts